Edward P. ParentPartner

 Ned Parent is an experienced and versatile trial lawyer, utilizing his unique analytical skillset to offer his clients efficient and effective representation.

 Notably, Mr. Parent leads the firm’s robust fiduciary litigation practice, handling matters related to estates, trusts, and guardianships.
 Such matters include, by way of example:

 - disputes among trust beneficiaries

 - petitions seeking judicial assumption of jurisdiction over a trust

 - contested guardianship proceedings

 Mr. Parent also regularly litigates disputes related to breaches arising out of Power of Attorney documents and similar papers.
-In addition, Mr. Parent represents clients in disputes over life insurance proceeds, including interpleader actions, and has obtained millions of dollars in such proceeds for his clients.
+In addition, Mr. Parent represents clients in disputes over life insurance proceeds, including interpleader actions, and has recovered millions of dollars of such proceeds for his clients.